 The Officers of the Group shall be a Chair, a Secretary and a Treasurer.

-The Committee shall be elected annually at the Annual General Meeting of the Group and shall consist of the Officers and other Ordinary Members up to a maximum of [10] including the Officers.
+The Committee shall be elected annually at the Annual General Meeting of the Group and shall consist of the Officers and other Ordinary Members up to a maximum of 10 including the Officers.

 All Members of the Committee shall retire at the Annual General Meeting, but shall be eligible for re-election.
 No member may serve as an Officer for more than 5 consecutive years in any post, except that if no other eligible candidate is available for election an Officer who is willing to do so may continue in post beyond that time subject to annual retirement as above.